 Do I have to sell my home to pay for care?

 Your ability to pay for care will be worked out through a means test.
-Your home will not be included if you’re arranging care and support at home or if you go into a care home on a temporary basis.
-If you move into a care home permanently, your home will not be included if your partner still lives there or, in certain circumstances, a relative.
+Your home will not be included if you receive care and support at home or if you go into a care home on a short-term or temporary basis.
+If you move into a care home permanently, your home will not be included if, for example, your partner still lives there or, in certain circumstances, a relative.

-Currently, if your capital is above £23,250 you’re likely to have to pay your care fees.
+Currently, if your capital is above £23,250 you’re likely to have to pay your care fees in full.
 If your capital is under £23,250 you might get some help from the local council, but you may still need to contribute towards the fees.

 - How does the local authority work out the care home fees I should pay?